mpineda2015/linux_tutorials/MD_tutorial_1/Cu.md

 `cd lammps_Cu_lattpar`
 now when you  run the command `pwd` you should see that you are in this folder.
 2. let us copy the Cu we made in  [MD model creation](../MD_Model_Creation/MD model creation.md)  to this folder, assuming it is on the same level:
-`cp ../MD\ model\ creation/4105040.lmp .`
+`cp ../MD_model_creation/4105040.lmp .`
-note that the `..` refers to the parent folder, and the `\ ` that is backslash and a space is the space character in unix, and the last ` . ` is a shortcut for the current folder, i.e., we do a copy (cp) of the file `4105040.lmp` from the path: `../MD\ model\ creation/4105040` to the current folder.
+note that the `..` refers to the parent folder, and the `\ ` that is backslash and a space is the space character in unix, and the last ` . ` is a shortcut for the current folder, i.e., we do a copy (cp) of the file `4105040.lmp` from the path: `../MD_model_creation/` to the current folder.

 3. Now we could use our favorite method (`nano`, `vi` or `winscp`,  `mobaxterm` etc) to create an input file for LAMMPS, but it is tedious to create it from scratch, so we use this one as a reference, from the LAMMPS example folder (see  [[lammps_getting_started]]).
 This is a good way to start a LAMMPS input file in general.
 	1. tip check the lammps/examples/Readme file to check what examples are available.